-Maybe you’ve heard the news about pthlalates (endocrine disrupting, present in most people’s bodies, but more so in women’s bodies because of beauty products) and parabens (linked to breast cancer, and present in most people’s bodies), and you’re rightly freaked out.
+Maybe you’ve heard the news about pthlalates (endocrine disrupting, present in most people’s bodies, but more so in women’s bodies because of beauty products), parabens (linked to breast cancer, and present in most people’s bodies), and talc (a mineral that can contain cancer-causing asbestos), and you’re rightly freaked out.
 Perhaps you’ve heard that cosmetics and beauty products are more closely regulated in Europe, and that many ingredients banned in Europe are sold here with little to no oversight, and you wish you could ban those ingredients from your own bathroom.

 Founded by a former Sephora executive, Credo Beauty exhaustively tests products to make sure they are both effective, and gorgeously packaged.
 (Read my review of Credo.)
 You can chat with a beauty expert, or ask them which product they would recommend as a replacement for your toxic (former) favorite in their Clean Beauty Swaps section.
 Watch video interviews with the brand founders, too.
 You really can’t go wrong, but I recommend you check out the brands Acure, Captain Blankenship, Forager Botanicals fragrances, Hana Skincare, Kari Gran skincare, Kypris skincare, Osmia Organics, Red Flower, and Stop the Water While Using Me.